Unleash/unleash/website/docs/advanced/feature-toggle-variants.md

 2. Divide the remainder by the number of variable weight variants: 60 / 3 = 20
 3. Assign each variable weight variant the same (up to rounding differences) weight: 20%

+#### Overrides

+The weighting system automatically assigns users to a specific group for you.
+If you want to make sure that a specific user or group of users receives a certain variant, though, you can use the override functionality to achieve that.

+When adding an override, you choose a [field from the Unleash Context](../user_guide/unleash_context) and specify that if a context contains one of a given list of values, then the current variant should always activate.

+You can use both standard and custom context fields when creating overrides.

+Each variant can have multiple overrides, so you can use any number of context fields you want to group people.

+If two variants have the same override, then ...

 ### Variant payload

 Each variant can have an associated payload.
 Use this to add more context or data to a payload that you can access on the client, such as a customized message or other information.